 All employer contributions are made in cash during the fourth quarter of the year.
-As of June 30, 2021, the estimate of contributions expected to be paid for the year 2021 are \$8.4 million to the Pension Plans, and \$5.6 million to the PRBP, the same amounts disclosed in the December 31, 2020 financial statements.
+As of September 30, 2021, the estimate of contributions expected to be paid for 2021 are \$8.4 million to the Pension Plans, and \$5.6 million to the PRBP, the same amounts disclosed in the December 31, 2020 financial statements.
 Contributions for 2020 were \$7.5 million to the Pension Plans and \$5.0 million to the PRBP.

 Net periodic benefit costs are included in Other expenses in the income statements.
-The following table summarizes the net periodic benefit costs associated with the Pension Plans and the PRPB for the six months ended June 30, 2021 and 2020 (US\$ thousands):
+The following table summarizes the net periodic benefit costs associated with the Pension Plans and the PRPB for the nine months ended September 30, 2021 and 2020 (US\$ thousands):